[ Go Back ]

 Extended attributes in HDFS are modeled after extended attributes in Linux (see the Linux manpage for attr(5) and related documentation).
 An extended attribute is a name-value pair, with a string name and binary value.
 Xattrs names must also be prefixed with a namespace.
 For example, an xattr named myXattr in the user namespace would be specified as user.myXattr.
 Multiple xattrs can be associated with a single inode.

-In HDFS, as in Linux, there are four valid namespaces: user, trusted, system, and security.
+In HDFS, there are five valid namespaces: user, trusted, system, security, and raw.
 Each of these namespaces have different access restrictions.

 The user namespace is the namespace that will commonly be used by client applications.
 Access to extended attributes in the user namespace is controlled by the corresponding file permissions.